 - Wait until the A.R.M. ejects the disc.

 Test out a movie, audio cd, and data cd and make sure it’s working as expected.
-Check the ouput logs at /opt/arm/logs and also syslog if you run into any issues.
+Check the logs.
 If you run into trouble feel free to post an issue here.

 Install MakeMKV License

 MakeMKV will run on a trial basis for 30 days.
 Once it expires you’ll need to purchase a key or while it’s in BETA you can get a free key… I would love to build this solution on 100% free open source software but MakeMKV saves so much time and is more reliable compared to anything else I’ve tried.
-I will most likely purchase a license when it’s out of beta.
+I ended up purchasing a license key for myself.

 Grab the latest license key from: http://www.makemkv.com/forum2/viewtopic.php?f=5&t=1053